 It can be vital that everyone knows what hazards are present and what additional safeguards are required.
 It is also important to ensure feedback from staff about new/ changing hazards.
 Two-way communication is important.

 Consider smart signs that detect and warn of changing conditions, such as low-temperatures

 - That employees should take care of themselves and others, co-operate and report dangers under the 2005 Act

 - What additional precautions they must take, e.g. dynamic risk assessment

 - What additional precautions are required to ensure visitors to the site are protected

-- That they must report and take precautions to alleviate, any hazardous conditions seen
+- That they must report and take precautions to deal with hazards seen

-- How hazardous conditions should be reported to management
+- How hazards should be reported to management

 - Sample Dynamic Risk Assessment